Key Insight

 Implications

-The pyramid forces a reframing of what “ITAR-free” should mean as an industrial and strategic objective — distinguishing what each stakeholder should do at each tier, and what they should watch as the system bifurcates.
+This three-tier breakdown forces a reframing of what “ITAR-free” should mean as an industrial and strategic objective — distinguishing what each stakeholder should do at each tier, and what they should watch as the system bifurcates.

 For all four actors, the indicators worth tracking are concrete.
 Watch the Chinese semiconductor self-sufficiency trajectory toward the 70 percent target by 2027.
 Watch whether MTCR reform is followed by additional allied loosening or by re-tightening at the next crisis.
 Watch European rad-hard substitution programs for evidence of multi-year funding stability rather than rhetorical commitment.
 Watch the gallium export ban for either escalation or reversal.
 The system is mid-bifurcation; these are the gauges that show which way it tips.